KevinHemker/random-string/README.md

 You're a programmer?
 Perfect.
 Pull requests are appreciated!
 Note this hints:

-  - This project uses some tools to ensure code quality.
-You can install them by running `phive.phar install`.
-This will download all needed phars to `./tools`
+  - This project uses some tools to ensure code quality (phpunit, php-cs-fixer, psalm).
-  - run ` ./tools/php-cs-fixer.phar fix` to ensure code style
-  - run `./tools/psalm.phar` to check type coverage
-  - run `./tools/phpunit.phar` to run all unit tests
+    - run `./phive.phar install` to download all needed phars to `./tools`
+    - run `./tools/composer.phar --run-script check-all` before pushing code

+> **Note**
+> See `composer.json` (section scripts) for all available commands